perfectwebteam/craft-ohdear-application-health/README.md

 <h1 align="center">Oh Dear Application Health checker for Craft CMS</h1>

-This plugin provides a [Oh Dear](https://ohdear.app) Application Health checker [Craft CMS](https://craftcms.com/).
+This plugin provides an [Oh Dear](https://ohdear.app) Application Health checker for [Craft CMS](https://craftcms.com/).

 ## 🚦 Health Checks Overview

-This plugin performs the following health checks and provides a JSON feed on yourwebsite.com/application-health.json for Oh Dear.
+This plugin performs the following health checks and provides a JSON feed at `/application-health.json` for Oh Dear.

 The response is cached for 5 minutes.

 ### ✅ Updates
-Checks if updates are available for Craft CMS and installed plugins.
+Checks if updates are available for Craft CMS and installed plugins, including critical ones.

 ### ✅ Queue Status
-Monitors the number of jobs in the queue and detects any failed jobs.
+Monitors the number of jobs in the queue and detects failed, reserved, or delayed jobs using configurable thresholds.

 ### ✅ Pending Migrations
 Verifies if there are any unapplied database migrations.